 “People in general judge more from appearances than from reality.
-All have eyes, but few have the gift of perception, this is especially true when we look into a mirror”
+All have eye masks, but few have the gift of perception, this is especially true when we look into a mirror”

 When we work in digital spaces, especially open digital spaces, we assume an identity.
 Some people have carefully curated, distinct and separate identities depending on the community they are engaging or aiming to engage; some have one identity and switch between different aspects of their lives, their personalities, or their passions, in the same space.
 There is no right or wrong in this, merely a range of behaviours and approaches.